tqtezos/assets.tqtezos.com/docs/setup/1-tezos-client.md

 ### Linux (64-bit)

-A quick and easy way to get tezos-client running on linux is to download the latest `tezos-client` binary, make it executable, and put it somewhere in your path.
+A quick and easy way to get tezos-client running on Linux is to download the latest `tezos-client` binary, make it executable, and put it somewhere in your path.
 Alternatively you can add a package repository for your distribution, and install it from there.
 Using a package is a good idea for production systems as it automates the installation and allow easy updates.